gregpriday/laravel-zyte-api/README.md

 - Customizable concurrency for efficient handling of batch requests
 - Built-in retry logic for robust handling of API request failures
 - Utilizes GuzzleHttp for efficient communication with the Zyte API
+- Provides a `Processors` class with utility methods for processing extracted data, such as converting HTML to clean Markdown

 ## Installation